 Local UMGC representatives and academic advisors stand ready in military communities to provide you with on-site assistance with admissions, registration, financial aid, advising appointments, and more.

 Contact information for the UMGC location nearest you is available at asia.umgc.edu/locations.

 Undergraduate Admission Requirements

 General Requirements

-To be considered for admission, you must have graduated from a state-approved or regionally accredited U.S. high school or achieved one of the following qualifications representing high school equivalency or better:
+To be considered for admission, you must have fulfilled one of the following conditions: